-Your citation includes this information, but because you've lost your OR traffic ticket, you can't look.
+Your traffic citation includes this information, but because you've lost your OR traffic ticket, you can't look.
 This means you'll need to begin a process of elimination.

 Start by trying to remember:

-Generally, municipal courts handle city-level tickets and justice courts handle county-level tickets; however, circuit courts can pop in and handle some county traffic tickets.
+Generally, municipal courts handle city-level tickets and justice courts handle county-level traffic tickets; however, circuit courts can pop in and handle some county traffic tickets.

 Remember to ask: